alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 For the next week, I'm riding a high of accomplishment, making steady progress on an implementation.
 Then, it all goes wrong.
 My classes all ramp up at the same time.
 I spend my days in lecture and my nights doing homework and projects.
-Resarch goes on the back burner.
+Research goes on the back burner.
 I'm sorry!
 I don't have time for you!
 I need to learn about thread schedulers, about clopen sets and Jacobians, and you need to wait.
 You have to wait for me.
 Please.